andydevs/blog/_drafts/experiments-with-css-grid.md

 }
 ```

-Then, in our contained elements, we set `grid-area` to a named area, and the element will automatically fill that area!
+Then, in our contained elements, we set `grid-area` to the named area we want the element to be in, and the element will automatically fill that area!

 ```scss
 .menu {